T-Troll/alienfx-tools/README.md

 ## Installation
 - Download latest release archive or installer package from [here](https://github.com/T-Troll/alienfx-tools/releases).
 - (Optional) `alienfx-ambient` uses DirectX for screen capturing, so you need to download and install it from [here](https://www.microsoft.com/en-us/download/details.aspx?id=35).
-Other tools doesn't require it, so you need it in case if you plan to use Anbient only.
+Other tools doesn't require it, so you need it in case if you plan to use Ambient only.
+- (Optional) For LightFX-enabled games/applications, copy `LightFx.dll` into game/application folder.
 - (Optional) For `alienfx-cli` and `alienfx-probe` high-level support, Alienware LightFX DLLs should be installed on your computer.
 These are automatically installed with Alienware Command Center and should be picked up by this program.
 You also should enable Alienfx API into AWCC to utilize high-level access: Settings-Misc at Metro version (new), right button context menu then "Allow 3rd-party applications" in older Desktop version
 - (Optional) If you plan to use `alienfx-gui` fan control or any of Aliefan tools, you need to alter system settings (i have no driver sign certificate for now):
   - Go into you system BIOS and disable "Secure boot" option.